-But if you accidentally deleted some contacts, or you lose your iPhone, or it becomes damaged, you may face a situation where you have no access to those valuable contacts.
+But have you ever accidentally deleted some important contacts, or you lost your iPhone, or it becomes water damaged, leaving you no access to those valuable contacts.

 Method 1: Check Your iPad or Mac

 When you remove a few contacts on your iPhone, they are probably still sitting on your iPad or Mac.
 So what should you do?
 Go ahead and turn on your iPad or Mac and check out the Contacts app.

 Method 2: Restore Lost iPhone Contacts from iCloud